 - Central Market – The place where the locals shop for food and other staples.
 Great place to pick up some of the local fruit, which is delicious!

-If you’d like to see all of these sites on a guided tour, I recommend the 4-Hour Walking Tour of the Historic Center of Lima.
+If you’d like to see all of these sites on a guided tour, I recommend the Lima: City Highlights Tour.
 This tour includes these sites and more, and you’ll be accompanied by a local guide who can provide you with the context and historical background for each place that you visit.

 After spending the morning in the city center, take some time to stroll around and find a good place to eat before turning in for the evening.

 On your second day, get out of the city and explore the nearby ruins at Pachacamac.
 Pachacamac is the name of the grand religious complex found about a 40 minute drive outside of the main city of Lima.
 Ruins here date back as far as 200 BC, and this site was activitely used until the arrival of the Spanish in the 1500s.

 Due to its long history, you’ll find artifacts from a varity of former cultures, such as the Wari, Lima, Ichma, and Inca.
 The site is named for the Incan god Pachacamac, who was the god of fire, child of the sun, and essentially the creator of the world.